pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 This is required due to a limitation of Neutron networking-sfc and only applies to an OpenStack VIM.

-Tacker provides the following CLI to create a VNFFGD:
+Apmec provides the following CLI to create a VNFFGD:

 .. code-block:: console